 Linking to publicly available online content like news websites, existing online videos, etc. rarely presents copyright law issues.
 (Better not to link to existing content that looks obviously infringing itself – for instance, a random YouTube video of the entire “Black Panther” movie is probably not a reliable link.
 But Steve Someone’s 2-minute video of himself and his best friend talking over a few of the pivotal scenes would likely constitute Fair Use and is not something you should worry about linking to.)

-Linking to subscription content through Buswell Library is still the preferred, best practice approach.
+Linking to subscription content through the library is still the preferred, best practice approach.
 For help understanding how to link to the library's online content, the library has provided a detailed set of instructions.

 Making copies for students (by downloading and uploading files, or by scanning from physical documents) can present copyright law issues.
 However, these issues are no different than those involved in deciding whether to share something online with your students when you are meeting in-person.
 It’s better not to make copies of entire works.
 Copying portions of works to share with students will often be considered Fair Use.
-However, similar to guidance about media, during this exceptional period and to replace in-class use only, campus legal counsel has affirmed a more liberal approach if absolutely necessary to fulfill learning objectives for your students.
-Please email your subject librarian or Steve Oberg (email@example.com) for further guidance if you wish to copy more than would normally be considered acceptable under Fair Use guidelines into your Schoology course for the benefit of your students in B-Quad only.
+Please email your subject librarian or Steve Oberg (firstname.lastname@example.org) for further guidance if you wish to copy more than would normally be considered acceptable under Fair Use guidelines into your Canvas course for the benefit of your students.

 Keep in mind that instructors make their own decisions about whether they think a specific use is a Fair Use when making copies for students.
 Again, your subject librarian or Steve Oberg (email@example.com) can provide additional guidance as needed.

-Where an instructor does not feel comfortable relying on Fair Use, a subject librarian may be able to suggest alternative content that is already online through library subscriptions or publicly available sources.
-A number of vendors/publishers have begun offering free access to licensed content for a limited period in view of supporting higher education institutions transitioning to online teaching.
-See more on this via the COVID-19 Offers and Resources LibGuide.
+Where an instructor does not feel comfortable relying on Fair Use, a subject librarian may be able to suggest alternative content that is already online through library subscriptions or publicly available sources

 The Wheaton College Copyright Guide also affirms that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but students continue to own their works unless a separate agreement is signed by the student.